plone/training/dexterity.rst

 * Why are there no RichText-Fields for the Document and News-Item?
 * Select the type ``News Item`` and add a new field ``Hot News`` of type ``Yes/No``
 * In another tab add a News Item and you see the new field.
-* Go back to the schema-editor and klick on `Edit XML Field Model <http://localhost:8080/Plone/dexterity-types/News%20Item/@@modeleditor>`_.
+* Go back to the schema-editor and click on `Edit XML Field Model <http://localhost:8080/Plone/dexterity-types/News%20Item/@@modeleditor>`_.
 * Note that the only field in the xml-schema of the News Item is the one we just added.
 All others are provided by behaviors.
-* Edit the form-widget-type so that is says
+* Edit the form-widget-type so it says:

   .. code-block:: xml

     <form:widget type="z3c.form.browser.checkbox.SingleCheckBoxFieldWidget"/>

 * Edit the News Item again.
-The widget changed to from a radiofield to a checkbox.
+The widget changed from a radiofield to a checkbox.
 * The new field ``Hot News`` is not displayed when rendering the News Item.
 We'll take care of this later.